 They will often give you cut branches or not object to you gathering dandelions or picking up fir cones.

-If the history of live foliage is doubtful a quick dip in a parrot suitable disinfectant is a solution.
+We’d always recommend cleaning any plants before giving them to your parrot.
+A quick dip in a parrot suitable disinfectant is a solution.
 F 10, grapefruit seed extract, or plain soapy water, well rinsed provides a solution.

 Don’t use bleach or household cleaners to disinfect toys for birds.